 Data Transfer Node

-A total of 12 data transfer nodes (DTNs) for Mira are available to ALCF users, allowing users to perform wide and local area data transfers.
-Access to the DTNs is provided via the following Globus endpoints:
+A total of 13 data transfer nodes (DTNs) for /home, theta-fs0, and Grand (6 of these DTNs are also used for HPSS) and 4 DTNs for Eagle are available to ALCF users, allowing users to perform wide and local area data transfers.
+Access to the DTNs is provided via the following Globus endpoints.

 ALCF Globus Endpoints